lissadesouzacampos/MyPhD/README.md

 # MyPhD

-:notebook_with_decorative_cover: My PhD thesis (to be uploaded after the defense which is scheduled for March 17) and auxiliary notebooks.
+:notebook_with_decorative_cover: My PhD thesis can be downloaded from arXiv: https://arxiv.org/abs/2203.09976.
+Here, one can find some auxiliary notebooks.

 <div align="center">
   <h2 align="center">Probing thermal effects on static spacetimes <br> with Unruh-DeWitt detectors</h2>